ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step11.md

 At this point, it does not make much sense for the cities to be defined where they are.
 Let's do a couple of things:

 1. move the `cities.ts` file in with the service (`git mv src/app/user-preferences/cities.ts src/app/services/user-preferences/cities.ts`)
+1. fix the path to the `City` model in the moved `cities.ts` file
 1. add a method to the service that returns the available cities, call it `availableCities()`
 1. makes two changes to the `getCity()` method
    1. if there is a city stored in user preferences, look up the city by name in the cities array
    1. if there is no city stored in user preferences, return the "Current Location" city (cities[0]).

+Here is what the code for `getCity()` should look like when you are done (try to do it without peaking first):

 ```TypeScript
   async getCity(): Promise<City> {